Welcome to Philosophy

 We are keen to supervise doctoral research in any of these or related areas.
 In addition, individual members of staff have research expertise in are able to supervise students who want to work on topics in linguistics and philosophy of language; metaphysics; aesthetics; philosophy of perception; and the philosophy of logic.
 This list is not exhaustive, however, and you are strongly encouraged to study the staff webpages to identify a potential supervisor for your thesis.

 Aside from our permanent staff members, the department has a number of research fellows and visiting fellows who, together with our postgraduate students, pursue a wide range of research activities.
-These currently include a postdoc working on the Arts and Humanities Research Council- funded project ‘Rethinking the Senses’ and another working on ‘Experimental and Empirical Philosophy: A Historical Reconstruction and Philosophical Assessment’.
+These currently include a postdoc and research assistant working on a European Research Council Horizon 2020 project ‘Sense of Commitment’ and a Leverhulme Early Career Fellow working on ‘Mental Action and Cognitive Phenomenology’.
 Therefore, members of staff aren’t just busily writing books and articles, but are also involved in a number of activities going on in the department that are collaborative, interdisciplinary and which involve the active participation of postgraduate students.

 |General enquiries: the Philosophy PG Office||Accommodation: The Accommodation Office|

 |Application process: Rachel Harrington||Fees and How to Pay: The Finance Office|

 |Visas: Warwick Immigration Advice||The Graduate School|